NMillard/aca-dapr-examples/AuthorDaprExample/readme.md

 ## Dapr
 Run application with dapr sidecar.
+Articles API:
 `dapr run -a articles-api -p 5102 -d ./.dapr/components -- dotnet run --project src/Articles/Articles.RestApi`

+Users API:
+`dapr run -a users-api -p 5088 -p 7171 -d ./.dapr/components -- dotnet run --project src/Users/Users.Api`

+## Notes
+The applications have an appsetting `UseDapr`, and EF core is having some trouble with creating migrations if this setting is set to `true`.
+To create migrations the `UseDapr` must be `false`.